namanxgarg/gormPostgres/README.md

-fiber --> really fast, based on fasthttp, express.js inspired net/http--> base of everything gin--> slower than fiber in some concurrent tasks
+fiber --> really fast, based on fasthttp, express.js inspired net/http--> base of everything gin--> slower than fiber in some concurrent tasks gorilla mux --> based on net/http, slower than fiber

 context --> request and responses are in context